World Chess Championship 1935

-The 1935 World Chess Championship was played between challenger Max Euwe and title-holder Alexander Alekhine.
-It was played in various cities and towns in the Netherlands from October 3 to December 16.
+A World Chess Championship was played between challenger Max Euwe and title-holder Alexander Alekhine in various cities and towns in the Netherlands from 3 October to 16 December 1935.
 Euwe was the winner by overcoming a three-point deficit as late as the ninth game.

 Results

 The first player to win six games and score more than 15 points would be champion.